To download a PDF version of this page, click here.

 Don’t paint Y-Shield over the top of the grounding plate.
 You will be placing a plastic cover over the grounding plate.

 I can consult with your electrician about these points.

-Important note about conductive paint and the National Electric Code (from LessEMF) “There is nothing in the NEC which prohibits painting your walls with conductive paint.
+Important note about conductive paint and the National Electric Code “There is nothing in the NEC which prohibits painting your walls with conductive paint.
 However, because this product does NOT carry a UL listing, some electrical inspectors, by virtue of being the ‘Authority Having Jurisdiction’ can require the homeowner to hire an electrical engineer to certify that the product is safe to connect to the electrical ground.
 They can also require that a licensed electrician perform the ground connection.
 If your application requires an electrical inspection AFTER installation, you should check with your local inspector BEFORE you proceed to avoid any surprises.”

 You can block RF frequencies coming into your home through windows from outdoor sources, such as a nearby cell tower or radio or TV broadcast antennas, by using transparent radio frequency-shielding window film, window insect screen and fabric as curtains.
 If you have your own contractor apply these materials, or you apply them yourself, they can be ordered from the links in the following items: